This post may contain affiliate links.

 There are many options for skirting your RV.
 After researching the options available for our 5th wheel skirting, we found they pretty much boiled down to these:

-- Custom RV skirting ($$$$) Some companies will come to you, and some require you to travel to them.
-Either way, this option is great quality, but it's also usually the most expensive option.
-It also usually requires drilling holes along the bottom of your RV to install the snaps or channels for hanging the skirting.
+• Custom RV skirting. ($$$$) Some companies will come to you, and some require you to travel to them.
+Either way, this option is great quality, but it’s also the most expensive option.
+It usually requires drilling holes along the bottom of your RV to install the snaps or channels for hanging the skirting.

-- An inflatable AirSkirt ($$$) An AirSkirt is inflatable skirting made from heavy-duty vinyl that is inflated by an electric pump and is held in place by the pressure, so it doesn't require drilling holes or using any adhesives.
-It's designed to be easy to take down, transport, and put back up, so might be a great option for people who are needing to move frequently instead of staying in one place all winter.
+• An inflatable AirSkirt. ($$$) An AirSkirt is an inflatable skirting made from heavy-duty vinyl that is inflated by an electric pump and is held in place by pressure.
+It doesn’t require drilling holes or using any adhesives.
+It’s designed to be easy to take down, transport, and put back up, so is a great option for people who need to move frequently instead of staying in one place all winter.

-- EZ Snap RV skirting ($$) This self-installed skirting kit is popular with many RVers, but reading about it left me wondering if I could make the same thing myself at a cheaper price.
+• EZ Snap RV skirting. ($$) This self-installed skirting kit is popular with many RVers, but reading about it left me wondering if I could make the same thing for less.

-- DIY RV skirting ($) made from various materials including:
+• DIY RV skirting. ($) This can be made from various materials including:

-- Foam board insulation – Sturdy and warm, easy to install, could possibly be transported, but not very environmentally friendly and can look tacky (some RV parks won't allow it for that reason).
-However, we tried this option one year and it cost about $400 for skirting our entire RV.
-Read this article to create your own foam board skirting.
+• Foam board insulation.
+Sturdy and warm, easy to install, could possibly be transported, but not very environmentally friendly.
+However, it costs about $100 for skirting an entire RV.
+Read this tutorial for how to create your own foam board skirting.

 What type of vinyl is good for DIY RV skirting?

 Some RV owners use insulated tarps to make RV skirting.
-At first I was thinking along the same lines, that thicker is better, but then I learned that R-value isn't necessarily the most important factor when it comes to RV skirting, because the insulation actually comes more from trapping air underneath the RV than from the thickness of the vinyl.
+At first, I was thinking along the same lines, that thicker is better.
+But then I learned that R-value isn’t necessarily the most important factor when it comes to RV skirting.
+The insulation actually comes more from trapping air underneath the RV than from the thickness of the vinyl.

 Since insulated tarps are more expensive and much heavier, I decided the thinner vinyl would be fine.
-In the end, I chose to use 11 mil billboard tarp vinyl (these are actual recycled billboards!) after realizing this was the same type of vinyl used by many custom RV skirting companies.
+In the end, I chose to use 11 mil billboard tarp vinyl (these are recycled billboards!).
+This is the same type of vinyl used by many custom RV skirting companies.

 You may also want to purchase a remote wireless thermometer so that you can accurately monitor the temperature under your RV and wherever your pipes and water lines are located.
 This will tell you with certainty how well your RV skirting is working, and whether you need to supplement with a light or space heater under your RV.